openhab/openhab-addons/bundles/org.openhab.binding.heos/README.md

 For manual configuration a player can be defined as followed:

 ````
-Thing heos:player:pid "name" [pid="123456789"]
+Thing heos:player:player1 "name" [pid="123456789"]
 ````

 PID behind the heos:player:--- should be changed as required.
-Every name or value can be used.
 It is recommended to use the player PID.
-If the PID isn't known it can be discovered by establishing a TelNet connection (port 1255) to one player and search for available players (Command: heos://player/get_players) within the network.
+If the PID isn't known it can be discovered by establishing a Telnet connection (port 1255) to one player and search for available players (Command: heos://player/get_players) within the network.
-An other way is to use PaperUI to discover the player via the bridge and get the PID.
+Another way is to use Paper UI to discover the player via the bridge and get the PID.
-For further details refer to the [HEOS CLI](http://rn.dmglobal.com/euheos/HEOS_CLI_ProtocolSpecification.pdf) specification.
+For further details refer to the [HEOS CLI](https://rn.dmglobal.com/euheos/HEOS_CLI_ProtocolSpecification.pdf) specification.

 ### Group Configuration